 Collaboration and sharing

-The tool offered by TKM is also designed for collaboration.
+TKM's tools are also designed for collaboration.
 Teams can share data, analytics, and reports in real time , speeding up decision-making and ensuring everyone is on the same page.

 Data security